so-dang-cool/dt/concept/ideas.md

 Ideas in conflict:
 - "Convention over Configuration" a la DHH vs. "Explicit better than Implicit" a la Python zen
+- Actors vs. Objects -- Can all "Objects" (Assuming something _should_ mix state and logic) really be actors?

 # Syntactic choices